evolvingstuff/vdw2/content/posts/personalized-treatment-of-vitamin-d.md

 │   inner_content: `((Diseases that may be related via low vitamin D|Have a disease associated with Low Vitamin D))` │   depth: `1`
 │   children:
-│   ├── LocalLinkNode
+│   ├── AliasedLocalLinkNode
-│   │   full_match: `((Diseases that may be related via low vitamin D|Have a disease associated with Low Vitamin D))` │   │   inner_content: `Diseases that may be related via low vitamin D|Have a disease associated with Low Vitamin D` │   │   page: `Diseases that may be related via low vitamin D|Have a disease associated with Low Vitamin D` │   │   children:
+│   │   full_match: `((Diseases that may be related via low vitamin D|Have a disease associated with Low Vitamin D))` │   │   inner_content: `Diseases that may be related via low vitamin D|Have a disease associated with Low Vitamin D` │   │   page: `Diseases that may be related via low vitamin D` │   │   children:
 │   │   ├── TextNode
 │   │   │   full_match: `Diseases that may be related via low vitamin D|Have a disease associated with Low Vitamin D`